CTingChun/Preemptive-Multithreading_with_bounded_buffer/README.md

-# Operating System 2019 Spring Checkpoint 02
+# Operating System 2019 Spring Checkpoint 03

 ## Preemptive Multithreading
-For this programming project checkpoint, you are to write a preemptive multithreading package and a test case based on the single-buffer producer-consumer example.
+For this programming project checkpoint, you are to implement (1) semaphore with busy wait for your preemptive multithreading and (2) test your code using the **classical bounded-buffer** example.
-Preemptive multithreading means the code for each thread does not need to explicitly do a thread-yield in order to switch to another thread, if any.
-Of course, it can also do ThreadYield() if it wants.
-Depending on your implementation, you may or may not use a separate thread for the thread manager.
-If so, then you may want to define your MAXTHREADS accordingly.
-All other API should be the same.
-Actually, the ThreadYield() function should be available for preemptive threads, too, because even though the OS can always preempt a thread, a thread should still be able to voluntarily give up control.
+You should make a new directory and copy the source files from the previous checkpoint.
+No need to create new files.
+Instead, first add the semaphores in preemptive.h (and preemptive.c if necessary).
+Second, use the semaphore primitives to write the revised producer/consumer example.

 ## Todo
 1. **Turn in the source files for preemptive multithreading to be compiled using SDCC and targets EdSim51.**